Nyadol Nyuon: Writing and media appearances

 Nyuon has written for The Age, The Sydney Morning Herald, The Saturday Paper, The Guardian the Australasian Review of African Studies, Australian Mosaic (quarterly magazine published by the Federation of Ethnic Communities' Councils of Australia) and Offset (Victoria University’s annual literary magazine).
+She is a regular media commentator on programs such as ABC’s The Drum and Q + A, a volunteer and a keynote speaker.